 Services for Children with Special Needs in Peru

-This summer study abroad program is designed for Speech-Language-Hearing and other students with an interest in working with people with different types of disabilities.
+This summer study abroad program is designed for Speech-Language-Hearing majors and other students with an interest in working with people with different types of disabilities.
 The group will visit Centro Ann Sullivan del Peru (CASP), a non-profit organization in Lima that specializes in educating and working with children with disabilities and their families.
 The time spent at CASP will expose the group to innovative, equitable, and inclusive models of supporting children and adults with different abilities.
 The program will also offer opportunities to see a variety of other sites dedicated to serving children in Peru.
-Students will also visit Cusco and Machu Picchu at the end of the program.

 Three hours of academic credit are granted by the University of Kansas upon successful completion of the program.
 Students will enroll in 3 credit hours of SPLH 452/752 Examining Global Perspectives in Speech-Language-Hearing.